Book cover

 13. Read the following article from the official Gmail blog, which describes a major interface update made in 2011.
 The article compares the challenges of this migration to those of changing the tires of a car while it is moving.
 Based on this article, answer:

-1. Identify the technology discussed in this chapter that was crucial in facilitating this Gmail interface update.
+1. Identify the key technology discussed in this chapter that was used to enable this Gmail interface update.
 How does the article refer to this technology?

 2. What term do we use in this chapter to describe this technology?